Masculine and Feminine Spanish: 3 Details That Are Often Overlooked

 la rosa blanca (the white rose)

-When using these adjectives, it’s easy; their endings don’t change according to gender.
+When an adjective ends in a letter like -e, their endings don’t change according to gender.

 Here are a few examples: